Residents of Institutions for NA

 Shelters meet the NA definition of a domestic violence (DV) shelter when all of the following requirements apply:

-The shelter is a public or private nonprofit residential facility(g) that serves women and children who are victims of domestic violence.
+facility(g) that serves women and children who are victims of domestic violence.

-When the shelter serves other residents, a portion of the shelter is set aside long-term, only helping victims of domestic violence that are women and children.
+●When the shelter serves other residents, a portion of the shelter is set aside long-term, only helping victims of domestic violence that are women and children.

 Food and Nutrition Service(g) certification is sufficient evidence that the shelter meets the NA definition of a domestic violence (DV) shelter.
 The Food and Nutrition Service (FNS) authorizes shelters meeting the NA definition of a DV shelter to redeem NA benefits at wholesalers, regardless of FNS certification.
 Participants of these shelters are potentially eligible for NA benefits.